marcospgp/tinyORM/README.md

 ## Storage engines

-TinyORM ships with these [storage engines](./src/storageEngines), but you can write a custom one too - even by just combining existing ones.
+TinyORM ships with these [storage engines](./src/storageEngines), but you can write a custom one too - even just by combining existing ones.

 Some reasons you may want to write a custom storage engine could be:

 - Using more than one storage medium, such as the browser's `localStorage` for logged out users and a cloud database for logged in users.
 - Pre or post processing your objects, such as updating an `updated_at` timestamp before saving.
-- Introducing custom querying functionality.
-A storage engine can rely on and query against any fields that it constrains models using it to include.
+- Querying: storage engines can rely on and query against any fields that it constrains models using it to include.

 The included storage engines should be a good reference when writing a custom one.

-### Higher level storage engines

-You can write storage engines that take any kind of extra information by wrapping them in a function.

-Storage engines are already a function, so this means it will be a function returning a function (the actual storage engine).

-You can then simply call your higher-level storage engine, passing in the intended values, in turn passing the result to your models.

-## Type validation

-TinyORM is based on typescript and thus doesn't enforce type validation at runtime.

-You can use an existing library for this functionality, such as `zod`.

-Like other kinds of data pre-processing, it should be implemented at the storage engine level.
-You can write a custom storage engine with a wrapping function that takes in whatever it needs, then call it and pass the result to your model.

 ## Tradeoffs